KiranBaburaj/Interview_Insights_Backend/README.md

 This repository contains the backend logic and API built using **Django** and **Django REST Framework (DRF)** for handling the job listings, user profiles, interview feedback, and chat features.

+This project’s LiveLink  can be found here (https://www.interviewinsights.site/).

 ## Table of Contents
 - [Project Description](#project-description)
 - [Features](#features)